jordymeow/meow-gallery/readme.txt

 == Changelog ==

-= 5.0.8 (2023/11/25) =
-* Update: Renamed "Shortcode Maker" to "Gallery Manager" and added a "Learn more" button.
+= 5.0.9 (2023/11/26)
-* Add: Introduced unique IDs for Shortcode Maker to enhance functionality.
+* Add: Introduced unique IDs for Gallery Manager to enhance functionality
-* Update: Moved ShortcodeMaker to its own dedicated component for better organization.
-* Add: Initial version of Shortcode Maker (Proof of Concept) added.
+* Add: Initial version of Gallery Manager (Proof of Concept) added.
 * Fix: Addressed the issue with missing Leaflet for maps by implementing async loading at mount.
 * Update: Changed "Immersive captions" from being the default setting to an optional feature.